 - Other cases that contradict the guidelines

-Any information you share in our community (including personal information) is, by design, open to the public and is not private.
+Any information you share in our community (including personal information) is, by design, open to the public and not private.
 Think carefully before sharing any personally identifiable information in any public place.

 Content Ownership and Right to Post

-If you are a copyright owner, and you believe that your rights have been violated, please contact us by emailing [email protected].
+If you are a copyright owner and you believe that your rights have been violated, please contact us by emailing [email protected].

 If you feel your content has been unfairly deleted, or you have questions concerning these rules, please contact us via [email protected].